loiccoyle/tinyticker/README.md

 Your RPi will now connect to your wifi and the `tinyticker` services will start.

 Once the web app is running, head over to `http://tinyticker.local` to configure it.

-> The RPi zero isn't very fast, so be patient :)